devopsdunkin/terraform-provider-nagios/docs/resources/resource_hostgroup.md

 # Resource: Hostgroup

-# Overview
+## Overview

 This resource manages Nagios host groups.
 Host groups are used to logically group servers together that may share a similar function or other attribute.
-Refer to the object definition for [hostgroups](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html#hostgroup) from Nagios to learn more
+The resource can be used to create, update and delete host groups, as well as manage all attributes that are currently supported by Nagios.

 Refer to the object definition for [hostgroups](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html#hostgroup) from Nagios to learn more